-The bulldog was originally bred to control livestock in 15th century England.
+The Bulldog was initially bred to control livestock in 15th century England.
 It was large, powerful and sufficiently aggressive to control bulls.
-The original bulldog was exported around the world and various descendant breeds were created.
-Today’s variety of bulldogs all have their own distinctive looks and personalities.
+The original Bulldog was exported around the world, and various descendant breeds were created.
+Today’s variety of bulldogs all have their distinctive looks and personalities.

 The original breed has changed somewhat since its days as a working bull breed.
-The English bulldog is smaller, less athletic and sadly, more prone to health problems than its working ancestor.
-The English bulldog weighs between 40 and 50 pounds and has a distinctive flat face and undershot jaw.
+The English Bulldog is smaller, less athletic and sadly, more prone to health problems than its working ancestor.
+The English Bulldog weighs between 40 and 50 pounds and has a distinctive flat face and undershot jaw.
 Nowadays, it is rarely used for work and is nothing more than a beloved family pet that requires moderate exercise and minimal grooming.
-The wrinkled skin can be a hot bed for infection, so owners must regularly clean in between the folds with an anti-bacterial soap.
+The wrinkled skin can be a hotbed for infection, so owners must regularly clean in between the folds with anti-bacterial soap.

 This is a new breed of dog, established in the late ’90s.
-The breed was created by crossbreeding Staffordshire bull terriers, English bulldogs and mastiffs.
-The resultant offspring are athletic, with a diverse gene pool and a physical disposition that makes them well suited to the harsh Australian climate.
+The race was created by crossbreeding Staffordshire Bull Terriers, English Bulldogs, and Mastiffs.
+The resultant offspring is athletic, with a diverse gene pool and a physical disposition that makes them well suited to the harsh Australian climate.
 Their diverse gene pool makes them robustly healthy, with few inherited conditions.
 They make excellent pets with their moderate exercise requirements.

 Alapaha Blue Blood Bulldog

-The Alapaha blue blood bulldog originates from the southern states and was bred to work on plantations as a catch dog to retrieve escaping livestock.
+The Alapaha Blue Blood Bulldog originated from the southern states and was bred to work on plantations as a catch dog to retrieve escaping livestock.
 Because they were bred for work, rather than physical conformation, this breed displays a variety of sizes and appearances.
 This breed is instinctively protective, especially of children, so it makes a great guard dog.
 Because of their strong protective and guarding instinct, they require a confident, experienced owner.

 Rare Bulldog Types

 Breeders all over the world have attempted to recreate dogs similar to the original working bulldog by crossing existing stock with local mutts and working dogs.
 Some remain unclassified, while other breeds have a specific “type.”
-The banter bulldogge, valley bulldog and Dorset old tyme bulldogge are three examples.
+The Banter Bulldogge, valley bulldog, and Dorset old tyme Bulldogge are three examples.
+(By Simon Foden)